 - Specific treatment techniques.

-3 - Workshop on specific treatment techniques (part 1)
+3 - Specific treatment techniques

 4 - Clinical cases presented by the instructor.

 - Dyspraxic child.

 Constipation and stool withholding: a frequent concomitant problem in children with feeding issues.